 The Remove All Bookmarks command is available in Text View51 only.
 It removes all currently defined bookmarks in the active document.
-Note that the Undo278 command does not undo the effects of this command.
+Note that the Undo command does not undo the effects of this command.

-Tip: You can assign a keyboard shortcut for this command in the Keyboard tab312 of the Customize dialog box.
+Tip: You can assign a keyboard shortcut to these commands in the Keyboard tab237 of the Customize dialog box.

-15.5.7 Toggle All Folds
+Toggle All Folds

-The Toggle All Folds command toggles the active document between two states: (i) all nodes expanded, and (ii) all nodes collapsed.
+The Toggle All Folds is command toggles the active document between two states: (i) all nodes expanded, and (ii) all nodes collapsed.

-15.5.8 Text View Settings
+Text View Settings